A fair mix of conservative and liberal ideology; an alternative voice to the loud Breitbart and louder Huffington Post.

 The Popular Kid

 When it comes to who the Bay State supports, it isn't liberal Democrat Elizabeth Warren.
 Instead, according to a poll by Boston radio station WBUR, it was the state's Republican governor Charlie Baker who got more love from Massachusettsans.
-Baker's approval rating stood at 59% with Warren's was at 51%; he remains one of the most popular governor's in the nation.
+Baker's approval rating stood at 59% while Warren's was at 51%; he remains one of the most popular governors in the nation.

 To make matters worse for Warren, according to the poll, while she had a majority approval rating from her state, 46% also believed it was time to give someone else the opportunity to represent Massachusetts in the Senate.
 For any senator seeking a second term, 46% was no guarantee.
 Luckily for her, she maintained her seat in 2018.